How to Grow Luffa In Your Garden

 Read more

-Mature luffa is popular in crafts.
-It is dried and used as a bath sponge, kitchen scrubber, reducing plastic pollution and waste.
+Additionally, mature Luffa is popular in crafts; when dried, it transforms into a natural bath Loofah sponge or kitchen scrubber, reducing plastic pollution and waste.

 Read more